wp-plugins/wptouch/readme.txt

 = Version 1.9.8.7 =

+* Fixed: Issues with logging in and logging out with WordPress sites not in root
 * Updated: Information in readme about the new user manual
 * Updated: Links to user manual